Temporary Event Notice and a 'late TEN'

-A temporary event notice (TEN) is a procedure whereby small-scale one off events involving licensable activities can take place without any further authorisation.
+A Temporary Event Notice (TEN) is a procedure where small-scale, one off events, which involve licensable activities can take place without any further authorisation.

-A statutory ‘Notification’ must be served on the licensing authority and ‘relevant persons’ who can object on the grounds of one or more of the four licensing objectives.
+A statutory ‘Notification’ must be served on the licensing authority and responsible authorities for TEN at least 10 clear working days in advance of the event.
+They can object on the grounds of one or more of the four licensing objectives.

 A 'late TEN' can be applied for if an application has not been made in time.
 The latest you can apply for a 'late TEN' is 5 working day before the event, however the Police and/or Environmental Health may object to the notice.
 If an ojection to the event is made, the TEN will be refused and there is no right of appeal.